tari-project/tari/meta/gpg_keys/README.md

     gpg --armor --export <your_email_address>_

-thne, create a pull request with your GPG public key in a single file in this folder with the name `<your-github-handle>.asc`
+then, create a pull request with your GPG public key in a single file in this folder with the name `<your-github-handle>.asc`